In API Fortress, you do not have to be concerned with organizing variables in a hierarchy from global to local… why?

-In API Fortress, almost any string can be hardcoded or referenced as a variable.
-Hardcoding is fine as long as you’re building simple tests, however, when:
+Almost any string can be hardcoded or referenced as a variable in API Fortress.
+Hardcoding is fine as long as you’re building simple tests, however, it is advisable to parametrize some items when:

 - The number of tests is increasing

 - The complexity of tests is increasing